Hello all,

 Amend(0)

-Don't approach directly to a lawyer.
+Dear Tanmoy, don't approach a lawyer directly.
 As of now, you should approach the Labour Officer (LO) in your area.
 Explain your case to him.
 He may call both parties.
 If you are satisfied with the verdict of the LO, that's good.
 If not, then you should approach a lawyer who handles labour cases.

 I recommend this option because sometimes labour courts dismiss cases on technical grounds, such as the aggrieved party not approaching the Labour Office to address the grievance.
 Sometimes courts handle cases directly and give verdicts in favor of the labour too.